 Mental Stability on the Four Types of Recitation

 The first one that we do is the mental stability on the four types of recitation, recitation of the mantra.
-This is when we do the mantra recitation.
-And the four types of recitation that we do of the mantra are with the focus on:
+This is when we do the mantra recitation, and the four types of recitation that we do of the mantra are with the focus on:

-• ourselves as the deity, let’s say Avalokiteshvara (Chenrezig)
+- Ourselves as the deity, let’s say Avalokiteshvara (Chenrezig).

-So it`s a matter of what are we focusing on while we are reciting the mantra.
+It’s a matter of what are we focusing on while we are reciting the mantra.

 Serviceability Retreats